Marco-Congedo/FourierAnalysis.jl/README.md

 - **comodulation**
 - **coherence** (the non-linear version of which is known as *phase-locking values* or *phase coherence*).

-All these measures are provided in a simple and unified fashion, following the conceptual approach previously illustrated in in the context of electroencephalography ([Congedo, 2018](https://hal.archives-ouvertes.fr/hal-01868538v2/document)), for which all default settings have been tailored.
+All these measures are provided in a simple and unified fashion, following the conceptual approach previously illustrated in the context of electroencephalography ([Congedo, 2018](https://hal.archives-ouvertes.fr/hal-01868538v2/document)), for which all default settings have been tailored.
 The package has been written with the *do-it-with-one-line* spirit, but without sacrificing full control over relevant options.

 ## Installation